 • Unneutered male dogs are at an increased risk of developing testicular cancer, prostate disease and certain types of hernias.
 Neutering eliminates the chance of testicular cancer, and it dramatically decreases the chance of developing prostate disease and hernias.

 • Decreases the chance of developing undesirable behaviors including:

 – Inappropriate urination (males especially)

 Careful anesthetic monitoring allows immediate detection and correction of any problems during anesthesia.
-Experienced veterinary technicians monitor anesthesia, consulting with the surgeon, throughout the surgical procedure.
-Technicians monitor depth of anesthesia, heart and respiratory rates, circulation, ECG, and pulse oximetry (blood oxygen level).
+Experienced veterinary technicians monitor anesthesia, consulting with the surgeon throughout the surgical procedure.
+Technicians monitor the depth of anesthesia, heart and respiratory rates, circulation, ECG, and pulse oximetry (blood oxygen level).

-Additionally, the use of warm water heating pads to maintain body temperature, and intravenous (IV) catheter and fluid support are often used to improve circulation and organ support during anesthesia and to provide a quick route of medication administration during and after anesthesia are provided when appropriate.
+Additionally, the use of warm water heating pads to maintain body temperature and intravenous (IV) catheter and fluid support are often used to improve circulation and organ function during anesthesia.
+The catheter also acts as a quick route of medication administration during and after anesthesia.